tinkcode/interview-assignment/README.md

 * Bonus points for unit tests

 ###### Assignment
-Please implement the following functions in `FileProcessor.java`:
+Please implement the following methods in `FileProcessor.java`:

-1. `apply` in `forEachLine` callback function (line 22).
-This function would be called with batches of 1-100 lines
+1. `readLines(List<String> lines)` (line 15).
+This method would be called with batches of 1-100 lines
-2. `apply` in `onDoneGetTrends` callback function (line 30).
-This function would be called after the file has be read with the number of top hashtags to fetch.
-It should return a `Map<String, Integer>` in which the key is the hashtag and the value the number of occurances.
+2. `Map<String, Integer> topHashtags(int numOfTop)` (line 20).
+This method would be called when reading the file has complete.
+It should return a map with top x occurences of hashtags, where the key is the hastag and the value is the number of occurences.